Homily (Reflection) for Tuesday of the Thirty-Fourth Week in Ordinary Time (II) (27th November, 2018) on the Gospel

 Jesus said to those speaking about how the temple was adorned with beautiful stones and gifts dedicated to God, “As for these things that you see, the days will come when not one stone will be left upon another; all will be thrown down.”

-Just like the temple of Jerusalem, people admire a lot of things we received from God.
-However, the days will come when one stone will not be left upon another in each and every one of us.
+Remember that we are temples made not by human hands but by God himself, cf. 1Cor 3: 16-17.
+6:19.
+And just like the temple of Jerusalem made by human hands, the days will come when one stone will not be left upon another in each and every one of us.
 What will save us is not in the signs but in living out our call as Christians in every circumstance.
-Let us conclude with a very good advice from Saint Peter:
+So, what are you waiting for?

 Bible Reading: 1Pt 4:1-11.

 Let us pray: Lord, give us the grace to be ever ready for you – Amen.

 You are free to share this reflection with others if you consider it worthy.

 Visit our website: www.thepulpitonline.com

 Follow us on Twitter: www.twitter.com/thepulpitonline

 Join our WhatsApp Group via: +234 810 298 6313